siddhesh-tamhanekar/di/README.md

 This library generates constructor functions with dependancy code for struct and interfaces.

-The library is inspired by google [wire](https://github.com/google/wire) framework
+The library is inspired by google [wire](https://github.com/google/wire)
 #### Getting Started

 Download and install using following commands